hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/accounts-blocklisting.md

 ## Purpose

 In Ethereum, everyone that knows a private key is able to authorize a transaction from the corresponding EVM public address, and the first to send a transaction would be eligible to withdraw any funds from that address.
 In Hedera, it is possible for an account with associated EVM address alias to have a key that does not correspond to the alias.
-When an account is created with EVM address alias but has a non-matching account key, this is what we refer to as “EVM address squatting”.
+When an account is created with EVM address alias but has a non-matching account key, this is what we refer to as “EVM address reserving”.

-It is possible to “squat” on an EVM address in a couple of ways:
+It is possible to “reserve” an EVM address in a couple of ways:
 1. Create an account with an alias and then update the account key.
 2. Create an account with an alias and a key that’s different from the key that’s used to derive the alias from.